-- 3.26 If the IOPI index moves by +10% in year 1 of CP4 and RPI moves by 0.28% then the renewals price adjustment will be: 10% (0.28% + 0.9% 0.7%) = 9.52%.
-As 9.52% is higher than 1.9% (0.9% + 1%), Network Rail would make an adjustment to the RAB of 9.52% 1% = 8.52%. - 3.27 The base year for the IOPI input price adjustment is 2008-09 and the adjustment will be based on the movement in the index from Q4 to Q4 of the calendar year (which is a similar time period as the RPI adjustment to revenue).27 The Q4 index is provisionally available in March, is updated in June and is finalised in September.
+- 3.27 The base year for the IOPI input price adjustment is 2008-09 and the adjustment will be based on the movement in the index from Q4 to Q4 of the calendar year (which is a similar time period as the RPI adjustment to revenue)25.
+The Q4 index is provisionally available in March, is updated in June and is finalised in September.
 Network Rail should use the updated provisional number produced in June for the purpose of making the IOPI adjustment.
-The difference between the final number and the June provisional number will be adjusted for in the following year.28 The annual adjustment for the IOPI index will be calculated on a cumulative basis (i.e. the base year remains 2008-09 for each year of CP4). - 3.28 Under/over spends on renewals that have no associated volumes e.g. information management, will be treated as unit cost related under/over spends.
+The difference between the final number and the June provisional number will be adjusted for in the following year26.
+The annual adjustment for the IOPI index will be calculated on a cumulative basis (i.e. the base year remains 2008-09 for each year of CP4). - 3.28 Under/over spends on renewals that have no associated volumes e.g. information management, will be treated as unit cost related under/over spends. - 3.29 As the roll forward of Network Rail's RAB in CP4 is cumulative, it will be important that Network Rail keeps a record of the net under/over spends for volumes and unit costs in every year of CP4 even where there is not an aggregate overspend as an aggregate overspend may occur in later years of CP4 as shown in Statement 2b: RAB reconciliation of expenditure.